azmainm/standup-tickets-sp/functions/README.md

 1. Fetches transcript(s) from Microsoft Teams (All Meetings Approach)
 2. Processes EACH transcript with OpenAI to extract tasks
 3. Stores results in MongoDB
-4. Creates Jira issues for NEW coding tasks
 5. **Sends separate Teams notification for EACH transcript/meeting**

 **⚠️ Important**: Multiple meetings = Multiple Teams notifications (not consolidated)